frwd-1/sybil-defender/README.md

 In addition, this evaluation confirmed the identification of all 4 clusters highlighted by [Arbitrum's](https://github.com/ArbitrumFoundation/sybil-detection) Sybil detection mechanisms.

-The full sample graph file is [here](src/tests/ArbitrumSampling.graphml).
+The full sample graph file can be found [here](src/tests/ArbitrumSampling.graphml).

 ## Sample 1